KRRK

 KRRK (100.7 FM, "The Classic Rock Station") is a radio station broadcasting a classic rock music format.
 Licensed to Lake Havasu City, Arizona, United States, it serves the Mohave County, Arizona, area.
 The station is currently owned by Murphy Broadcasting, licensed to Smoke and Mirrors LLC, and features programming from Westwood One.
+It's also an affiliate station of the weekly syndicated Pink Floyd program "Floydian Slip."

 History

 On June 15, 2011, KRRK moved from 101.1 FM to 100.7 FM.